iansinnott/react-static-boilerplate/README.md

 ## Dynamic Routes

-**Iportant Note:** This boilerplate does not yet support generating static sites for dynamic routes such as `post/:id`.
+**Important Note:** This boilerplate does not yet support generating static sites for dynamic routes such as `post/:id`.
 That's the next major feature addition (see the [Roadmap below](#roadmap)) but it hasn't been implemented yet.

 For more info see [this issue on the react-static-webpack-plugin repo](https://github.com/iansinnott/react-static-webpack-plugin/issues/2).